 Find more information on our Most Satisfied Customer methodology.

-Congratulations to Moccona, rated the No.1 instant coffee brand by discerning Kiwi instant coffee drinkers.
+Congratulations to Moccona, rated the No.1 instant coffee brand by Kiwi instant coffee drinkers.

 A brand owned by Jacobs Douwe Egberts, Moccona has a range that comprises, primarily, instant coffees, flavoured instant coffees and flavoured latte and cappuccino drink mixes.
 It also sells a limited selection of coffee capsules for use in Nespresso coffee machines

 A jar of instant coffee made by the iconic international brand has long been a staple in Kiwi pantries.
-And in our ratings, Nescafe earns strong reviews from its legions of drinkers.
-It scores 4-Star ratings across all categories, except for Value for Money, for which it earns a top 5-Star rating.
+And in our ratings, Nescafé earns strong reviews from its legions of drinkers.
+It scores 4-Star ratings across all categories, except for Value for Money, for which it earns a 3-Star rating.

 Nescafé is a brand that is synonymous with coffee.
 Its range comprises primarily of instant coffees, flavoured instant coffees and flavoured latte and cappuccino drink powders.
 It also sells coffee capsules for use in its sister brand Nespresso’s coffee machines.

-Third on our ratings table, Jed’s Coffee Co earns an identical set of ratings as Nescafe: 4-Star ratings across all categories, except for Value for Money, for which it earns a great 5-Star rating.
+Jed’s Coffee Co instant coffee earns an identical set of ratings as Nescafe: 4-Star ratings across all categories, except for Value for Money, for which it earns a 3-Star rating.

-Jed’s Coffee Co is a homegrown brand that has expanded its range considerably over the past few years, since it became part of the Dutch company Jacobs Douwe Egberts, which also owns Hummingbird coffee, the winner of our Best-Rated Coffee Beans Award.
+Jed’s Coffee Co is a homegrown brand that has expanded its range considerably over the past few years, since it became part of the Dutch company Jacobs Douwe Egberts.

-Just like the Jed’s whole beans, its freeze-dried instant coffee comes in four strength levels: ranging from medium to extra strong.
+Just like Jed’s whole coffee-bean roasts, its freeze-dried instant coffee comes in four strength levels: ranging from medium to extra strong.

 Gregg’s is a name synonymous with quality, yet affordable supermarket staples.
-And while it’s not one of the more higher-profile instant coffee brands on the market, Gregg’s remains a popular instant coffee brand, as shown by its great set of ratings results.
+And while it’s not one of the more higher-profile instant coffee brands on the market, Gregg’s remains a popular instant coffee brand in New Zealand.

 Not all brands in the market qualify for our ratings (based on minimum survey sample size), but that doesn’t mean they’re not worth considering.
 Here are more brands to check out before making a purchase decision.